Medicare enrollment is sometimes automatic.

 You will get your Medicare card in the mail three months before your 65th birthday, or before your 25th month of getting disability benefits.
 You'll get it immediately if you have ALS.

 Keeping the card means you accept Original Medicare Part A and Part B coverage.
 You also agree to pay Part B premiums.
-(If you live in Puerto Rico, you are not automatically enrolled in Part B. You need to sign up for it if you want it.)
+(If you live in Puerto Rico, you will not be automatically enrolled in Part B.)

-You must notify Medicare if you decide to refuse Part B. You may want to do this if you have other health coverage, through a retirement plan for example.
-To refuse Part B, just follow the instructions that come with the card, and send the card back.
+You must notify Medicare if you decide to refuse or delay Part B. You may want to do this if you have other health care coverage.
+Follow the instructions on the back of your Medicare card.